anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Connection Establishment (Registrar-Agent to Registrar)

-In contrast to BRSKI {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
+In contrast to BRSKI {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent EE credentials instead of pledge IDevID credentials.
 Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.
-The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar by TLS client authentication using LDevID(RegAgt) credentials.
+The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar based on the TLS client authentication.
 If the connection from registrar-agent to registrar is established, the authorization SHOULD be verified again based on agent-signed-data contained in the PVR.
 This ensures that the pledge has been triggered by an authorized registrar-agent.